MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 To implement messaging extensions, start with [build a messaging extension](../messaging-extensions/how-to/create-messaging-extension.md) and then continue with [create apps for Teams meetings](../apps-in-teams-meetings/create-apps-for-teams-meetings.md#meeting-apps-api-references).

-The Teams meeting app extensibility allows you to design your app based on participant roles in a meeting.
+The Teams meeting app concepts allow you to design your app based on participant roles in a meeting.

 ## Participant roles in a meeting